ExpressLRS/Docs/docs/quick-start/receivers/siyiFRmini.md

     8. Wait for the process to finish.
 A Green Success bar will show up in the ExpressLRS Configurator.

-    9. The LED on the Receiver should return to Slow Blinking LED after a few seconds.
+    9. The LED on the Receiver should return to Slow Blinking LED pattern after a few seconds.

         <figure markdonw>
         ![LEDSEQ_DISCONNECTED](https://cdn.discordapp.com/attachments/738450139693449258/921065812985520268/LEDSEQ_DISCONNECTED_50_50.gif)